 The most sought-after benefit of dashboard reporting tools is ease of use, even for non-technical users.
 The next two most popular perks were strong customization features and the ability to take on a large number of data sources.

-In other words, dashboard users want a reporting tool that adapts to their organization.
+In other words, dashboard apps users want a reporting tool that adapts to their organization.
 Every company has multiple users with different skill levels, data sources, and reporting needs, requiring a tool as agile as their environment.

 We asked dashboard users about their favorite reporting dashboard tools and their experience using them.
-While 44% use a dedicated, specialized dashboard tool like Databox, 56% use more thane one tool.
+While 44% use a dedicated, specialized dashboard tool like Databox, 56% use more than one tool.
 So, our respondents have a variety of experiences using dashboards.

 Here are the top dashboard reporting tools respondents vouched for, in no particular order: